salesforce/terraform-provider-anypoint/README.md

 make install
 ```

+Then, navigate inside the examples folder, and update your credentials in `main.tf`.
-Then, run the following command to initialize the workspace and apply the sample configuration.
+Run the following command to initialize the workspace and apply the sample configuration.

 ```shell
 terraform init && terraform apply